 Is there any treatment for FIV or FeLV?

 There is no cure for FIV or FeLV infection.
 Very rarely a cat infected with FeLV may revert back to FeLV-negative status, but most cats are infected for life.
 Treatment involves focuses on routine examination and testing and treating secondary illnesses that develop as a result of the disease.
 Some cats may benefit for immune-stimulant treatment to help fight off these illnesses.

 The key to preventing these terrible diseases is preventing exposure.
 Keeping your cat indoors and not exposing it to untested cats is extremely important.
 If your cat does test positive, your veterinarian can help you decide the best option for them.
-The bottom line for them is that they should NEVER be allowed around other cats.
+The bottom line for them is that they should never be allowed around other cats.
 They must be kept indoors and quarantined.
-Allowing a FeLV or FIV positive cat to go outside means infecting other cats with a disease that can cause much suffering and pain
+Allowing a FeLV or FIV positive cat to go outside means potentially infecting other cats.